Jonathan2251/lbd/source/funccall.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 According the original cpu0 web site information, it only supports **“jsub”**
-bits address range access.
+of 24-bit address range access.
 We add **“jalr”** to cpu0 and expand it to 32 bit address.
 We did this change for
 two reasons.
 One is cpu0 can be expanded to 32 bit address space by only adding
 this instruction.
 The other is cpu0 as well as this book are designed for tutorial.
 We reserve **“jalr”** as PIC mode for dynamic linking function to demonstrates:

-1. How caller handle the caller saved register $gp in calling the function
+1. How caller handles the caller saved register $gp in calling the function.

 2. How the code in the shared libray function uses $gp to access global variable
    address.